vatsal003/Order-Anything/README.md

 Admin can see orders (with status filter) and assign delivery person [View all delivery persons and orders, then assign order to delivery person ]
 Driver can update order Status [View all available statuses and update it for any order id]

-Kindly keep in mind the following parameters - Database Structure (Points for creating an optimised structure which reduces joins and is easy to query) Best practices (Points for following good practices for authentication, database, project structure and coding in general)